palewire/first-github-scraper/docs/repo.md

 On Windows this is called the “command prompt.”
 On MacOS it is called the “terminal.”
 Other people will call this the “command line.”

-On Windows 10, we recommend you install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and select the Ubuntu distribution from the Windows Store.
+On Windows, we recommend you install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and select the Ubuntu distribution from the Windows Store.
 This will give you access to a generic open-source terminal without all the complications and quirks introduced by Windows.
 On MacOS, the standard terminal app will work fine.

 Depending on your operating system and personal preferences, open up a terminal program.
 It will start you off in your computer’s home directory, just like your file explorer.
 Enter the following command and press enter to see all of the folders there now.